theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/server-report-services.md

 ## SSRS in Visual Studio

-The following section contains step-by-step instructions on how to access SAP data in the SQL Server Reporting Services (SSRS) environment via Xtract Universal.
+The following section contains step-by-step instructions on how to access SAP data in the SSRS environment via Xtract Universal.

 ### Extracting SAP Data in Xtract Universal Designer

-To make SAP data available in the SQL Server Report Server (SSRS) environment, the first step is to create an extraction in the Xtract Universal Designer.
+To make SAP data available in the SSRS environment, the first step is to create an extraction in the Xtract Universal Designer.

 For information on how to set up an extraction, see [Getting Started](../getting-started).<br>
-Make sure the extraction uses the [*SQL Server Reporting Services* destination](#connection).
+Make sure the extraction uses the [*Power BI Report Server (SQL Server Reporting Services)* destination](#connection).

 ### Adding an Extraction as a Data Source in Visual Studio